dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](github-tables-to-be-created.png)

-If we open up one of those files, we can see the create script generated by Redgate’s SQL Source Control:
+If we open one of those files, we can see the create script generated by Redgate’s SQL Source Control:

 ![](github-database-quote-table.png)